 There are numerous walking trails there, with information about the rainforest ecosystem, a canopy walk, and an interesting visitor center.

 It’s a tranquil haven of serenity that makes for a perfect escape when the hustle and bustle of the city becomes too much to bear.

 Where to Stay in Malaysia

 There are many other adventurous things to do in Malaysia for nature lovers.
-There are also a lot of great hotels and eco-lodges in the country.
-It’s easy to book online with Traveloka, which offers comparisons on pricing, ratings and amenities.
-Click here for more info.
+There are also a lot of great hotels and eco lodges in the country.

 We started out at Sukau Rainforest Lodge, an award-winning eco-lodge in the Sabah rainforest.
 There we saw pygmy elephants, wild orangutans and proboscis monkeys.
 Sukau is committed to sustainability, with hot water supplied by solar heaters, lamps using cooking oil, and electric boats used for river cruises to minimize wildlife disturbance.

-If you enjoyed our post on 7 Top Things To Do in Malaysia for Nature Lovers, you might also like:
+If you enjoyed our post on the Top Things To Do in Malaysia for Nature Lovers, you might also like:

 ENDANGERED SPECIES SPOTLIGHT: Slow Loris

 GO GREEN TIP #112: How to Avoid Products With Palm Oil